Editorial & Peer Review Policies

-LASSIJ strictly follows its policy and procedure of review through which it is ensured that:
+LASSIJ strictly follows its policy and procedure of editorial and peer review through which it is ensured that:

 - the content of the article is relevant to the aim/scope of LASSIJ;

 - the article has produced an innovative and quality research;

 - the format and layout of LASSIJ is followed; and

 - the style, grammar and composition of language is correct.